 When someone experiences a mental health crisis, they are often met by police officers.
 The person is handcuffed and taken to a hospital, where the doors are locked and medication is forced on them.
 Patients leave traumatized, saying they are reluctant to seek psychiatric help in the future.
 This is the crisis state of North Carolina’s behavioral health system, which relies heavily on law enforcement, emergency rooms and involuntary commitments.
-In this series, we report some of the reasons behind the rise of involuntary commitment petitions in North Carolina and how it impacts patients seeking help.
+In this series, we report some of the reasons behind the rise of involuntary commitment petitions in North Carolina and what happens inside some of the locked psychiatric facilities they’re taken to.

 For North Carolinians to have affordable access to readily available mental health services, health leaders say a cascade of changes need to take place from Medicaid expansion to higher reimbursement rates for providers.